Life Transition Self-Care: 5 Ways to Fill Your Cup

 Heart sensing, also called the “felt sense of the present moment” is the unique ephemeral quality of the here and now.
 No two moments are the same.
 No two places are the same.
 The location of this sense is in and around the heart.
 Our hearts are incredibly sensitive and intelligent.
 We each omit a measurable energy field that extends from our hearts well beyond the boundaries of our skins.
 This field is constantly interacting with what is around us.
 Explore this sense by pausing from time to time to feel into the question, “What is it like?”
 Each moment offers its own experience known by your heart.

 5. Finally, open up to your creativity’s need to partner with you.

 When you’re in the Unbounded Space you may notice a faint stirring, a desire, to put words down on paper.
 Or your hands seem to be itching to make something, anything.
 But it doesn’t really make sense to you.

 That’s okay.
 Let yourself love your creative urges, whether they make sense or not.
 You’ve probably heard this before: anything that opens the conduit to your creative/imaginative self is healing and nurturing.

-Allowing yourself the time to just be here, because too often we turn our backs on that.
+Allowing yourself the time to just be here may not be easy.
+Too often we turn our backs on that.
 Somewhere along the way we learned that we should be stoic in the midst of loss and life transition, and just get on with it.

-But as Bridges says, “the way out is the way in.”
+But as many wise ones have said: The way out is the way in.

 * * * * *